 “During this pandemic, we need additional research to determine if women who become infected with the coronavirus during pregnancy should receive anticoagulation therapy or if women taking birth control pills or hormone replacement therapy should discontinue them,” said Dr. Spratt in a press release.
 “Research that helps us understand how the coronavirus causes blood clots may also provide us with new knowledge regarding how blood clots form in other settings and how to prevent them.”

-This isn’t the first time that the birth control pill has been exposed as a health risk.
+This isn’t the first time that the birth control pill has been exposed as a health risk or potential health risk.
 The pill increases the chance of a blood clot two to four times, yet few women realize that they are at risk.
 Unfortunately, there are many stories of women who were either killed or injured after experiencing this dangerous side effect.
 However, there is no reason for anyone who wants to avoid pregnancy to put their health at risk.
 Options like natural family planning offer a completely safe and effective alternative to hormonal birth control, without any harmful side effects.

 “Like” Live Action News on Facebook for more pro-life news and commentary!